 46-Utilize the ENTIRE School Building with this Engaging Scavenger Hunt…Starring Caroline Craig-Bowden and Sandy Smith

-As I read through the 20 page assignment on the Industrial Revolution, I kept thinking to myself...Wow, this is boring!
+As I read through the 20-page assignment on the Industrial Revolution, I kept thinking to myself...Wow, this is boring!
 If I was feeling that burn, imagine what my students were going to feel.
 I decided it was time to break out of the box.
-In this case, literally break out of the box of the four walls of my classroom.
-I sent my students on a school-wide scavenger hunt utilizing QR-codes, a hint sheet, and provocative prompts from the reading.
-This episode will detail this EPIC lesson plan from the vantage point of two of my awesome students.
-I will also offer advice on how you can create a scavenger hunt at your school.
+In this case, literally break out of the four walls of my classroom.
+I sent my students on a school-wide scavenger hunt using QR codes, a hint sheet, and provocative prompts from the reading.
+This episode walks through that EPIC lesson with two of my awesome students, Caroline Craig-Bowden and Sandy Smith.
+I also share practical steps so you can run a similar hunt in your building.

 Caroline Craig-Bowden and Sandy Smith

-First, secure a QR code reader.
+First, secure a QR code reader on student phones or tablets.
 I love this simple, but powerful app i-nigma.

 Second, produce QR codes.
-Classroom Tools has a remarkably easy site to utilize in this quest.
-Merely type in the questions and answers and then Classroom Tools will generate the codes.
+Classroom Tools has a remarkably easy site for this.
+Type in your questions and answers, and the site will generate codes you can print and post.

-And finally, concoct hiding places around the school for your codes.
+And finally, pick hiding places around the school for your codes.
 Create a HINT SHEET to help students search.
-Below, is my list.
-I’ll bet you could apply many of my hiding places to your building!
+Below is my list from Bexley High School.
+I bet you could adapt many of these clues to your own building.

 HINT SHEET: